puppetlabs/puppetlabs-splunk_hec/README.md

 * Puppet or Puppet Enterprise
 * Splunk

-This was tested on Puppet Enterprise 2018.1.4, using stock gems of yaml, json, net::https
+This was tested on both Puppet Enterprise 2018.1.4 & Puppet 6, using stock gems of yaml, json, net::https

 Installation & Usage
 --------------------